vdelachaux/Regex-with-Classes/Documentation/Classes/regex.md

 >`cs.regex.new("hello world")` // Fills the target
 >`cs.regex.new("hello world"; "[Hh]ello")` // Fills the target and the pattern

-The target parameter can be a text value or a 4D.File.
-In the second case, the contents of the file are loaded from disk and used to fill the target property.
+The target parameter can be a text value, a blob or a 4D.File.
+In the last case, the contents of the file are loaded from disk and used to fill the target property.

 ## 🔹<a name="match">match ()</a>